LeonardoFogaca1/AgentCheck/README.md

 **Local AI-powered code review agents for Claude Code**

+I believe code reviews should be faster and more efficient, focused on trade-offs, knowledge sharing and accountability, not on policing style, naming quirks, or catching trivial regressions and security issues.
-Run specialized agents against your **staged changes** before you commit.
-AgentCheck utilizes your real project context (docs, architecture, and conventions) and local development ecosystem (connected MCP tools and resources) to deliver tight, actionable feedback.
+Use AgentCheck to run specialized agents before you commit, directly in your dev flow.
+AgentCheck pulls in your real project context (docs, conventions, architecture) and local ecosystem (MCP tools, resources) to deliver focused, actionable feedback.

----

-## Highlights
+### Highlights

-- ✅ **Local code review** — catch issues during development, not in post‑PR reviews
-- 🧠 **Full codebase context** — uses your docs, ADRs, and team methodology
-- 🔧 **Open source & customizable** — tune each agent to your stack and standards
-- 🖥️ **Local flow** — runs where you code; how you code; no separate review platform
+✅ **Local review** — catch issues while you’re coding, not after PRs 🧠 **Project-aware** — understands your docs, conventions, and methodology 🔧 **Open source & customizable** — adapt each agent to your stack and standards 🖥️ **Integrated flow** — runs inside your environment, no black-box platforms 💸 **Free to use** — no seat licenses, no subscription fees
-- 💸 **No subscription fees**

 ---